Wahhab-Zendehdel/Advanced_Chat_App/README.md

 $ npm run start
 ```

-The frontend application will be accessible at `http://localhost:3001` (or another port if 3000 is in use).
+The frontend application will be accessible at `https://localhost:10000`.

 ## Stay in touch